hoanganhduc/hoanganhduc.github.io/tips.md

 ---
 layout: default
-title: "Miscellaneous Tips For Students"
+title: "Miscellaneous Tips"
 permalink: /tips/
 katex: true
 last_modified_at: 2023-08-01
-description: This page contains some miscellaneous tips for students collected by Duc A. Hoang
+description: This page contains some miscellaneous tips collected by Duc A. Hoang
 keywords: research, students, advice
 ---

 * TOC
 {:toc}

-# Introduction
+# Things You May (Not) Already Know

 * You can find my CV [here]({{ site.baseurl }}/CV.pdf).
 * To have some ideas of what I have been considering, you can look at [my publications]({% link publications.md %}), [a list of open problems I am interested in]({% link problems/index.md %}) (not frequently updated), and a [list of events I attended and gave a presentation]({% link events.md %}).

-* I highly recommend you to read Mihir Bellare's [The Ph.D Experience](https://cseweb.ucsd.edu/~mihir/phd.html).
+* Traditionally, in most areas of mathematics and theoretical computer science, [authors are listed in alphbetical order by last name](https://www.ams.org/profession/leaders/culture/JointResearchandItsPublicationfinal.pdf).
-* You can find in [this section](#some-recommended-resources) some resources which I personally think maybe useful for beginners in TCS.
+* You can find [here]({{ site.baseurl }}/misc/#conferences-and-journals) some useful information I collected about conferences and journals in TCS and related areas.
+* Vietnamese students/researchers may register an account for accessing certain restricted resources (e.g., Springer, ScienceDirect, and so on) at [this online portal](https://db0.vista.gov.vn/) maintained by the [National Agency for Science and Technology Information](https://www.vista.gov.vn).
+(Download the registration form, get approval from your university/institute, scan and send it to `bandoc@vista.gov.vn`).

+* It is recommended to use the email address provided by your university/institute, rather than a Gmail address, in your paper.
+* I personally recommend you to create your academic website.
+* It is recommended to create and maintain your own profile in the following pages: [Google Scholar](https://scholar.google.com/), [ORCID](https://orcid.org/), [Researchmap](https://researchmap.jp) (if you are in Japan).
+* It is recommended to register for the following mailing lists: [DMANET](http://www.zaik.uni-koeln.de/AFS/publications/dmanet/), [THEORYNT](https://listserv.nodak.edu/cgi-bin/wa.exe?A0=THEORYNT).

 # Publishing in TCS